Free ATM Fees

 Avoiding ATM Fees

 Of course, the best strategy to avoid paying ATM fees is to just avoid using ATMs all together.
 In this day and age, there are more payment options than ever.
 A debit card takes money from your checking account, just like the ATM does, and it usually does it for free.
-A credit card does the same thing, and if you pay it off every month actually is a great way to manage your cash flow.
+A credit card does the same thing, and if you pay it off every month is a great way to manage your cash flow.
 While checks are less popular these days, they still often work in a pinch.
 Keep a blank check folded up in one of those unused pockets in your wallet or purse for emergencies.
+I like to keep a few bucks in my wallet for unforeseen events including several ones in case I end up in a tipping situation.

 Is Credit Karma a scam or legit?